leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Few-Shot Parameter-Efficient Fine-Tuning is Better and Cheaper than In-Context Learning
 - ALBERT: A Lite BERT for Self-supervised Learning of Language Representations
 - UNILM: Unified Language Model Pre-training for Natural Language Understanding and Generation
+- ELECTRA: Pre-training Text Encoders as Discriminators Rather Than Generators